The class teacher for Ash Class is Miss Hurley. Please click on the following “This Is Me” document to find out more information about her:

 - Personal, Social and Emotional Development

 - Expressive Art and Design

 PE will be every Tuesday and children will need to wear appropriate clothing to school on this day.

 We are very lucky to have two members of our Nursery staff trained in Forest School provision.
 Nursery attend the Forest school area within the school grounds at least once a week.
 Children have the opportunity to explore the woodland area and develop individual interests.
 We also provide opportunities for making sparks with fire steels, cooking on the fire, bug hunts, nature trails, using tools and much more!

 We do provide waterproof trousers and welly boots so the children can have plenty of fun and enjoy the mud!

-Please click on our Prospectus below to see just how much fun our children have in Nursery.
-We’ve also provided a link to download a copy of the application form needed to register your child for a place with us together with a copy of our EYFS Prospectus which provides with further information about what we can offer your child when they join us.
+We’ve provided a link to download a copy of the application form needed to register your child for a place with us together with a copy of our EYFS Prospectus which provides with further information about what we can offer your child when they join us.

 As always, if you have any queries or you just want more information, then please do contact the office on 0117 9030050.
 We are always happy to talk with you.